jan-cieslik/cancer_informatics/docs/learning_R/ggplot_geometries.md

 - `geom_bar()` creates a bar chart.
 - `geom_histogram()` creates a histogram.
 - `geom_density()` creates a density plot.
-- `geom_boxplot()`creates a box plot.
+- `geom_boxplot()` creates a boxplot.

 ## NHANES Dataset

-In this chapter we will use the NHANES data set to create example plots.
+In this chapter we will use the NHANES dataset to create example plots.
 The National Health and Nutrition Examination Survey (NHANES) is a collection of studies conducted by the Center for Disease Control and Prevention (CDC) to assess the health and nutritional status of adults and children in the United States.
 The dataset contains a wide range of health-related information, including demographic characteristics, physical and laboratory measurements, dietary information, and information about health behaviours and conditions.

 :::tip
-You can install the `NHANES` data set directly from R:
+You can install the `NHANES` dataset directly from R:
 1. Install the NHANES package by running the following code:
 ```r
 install.packages("NHANES")